-Many of our Restructuring Group lawyers have been recognized as leading insolvency lawyers by Chambers USA’s America’s Leading Lawyers for Business (2015) and U.S. News and World Report’s Best Lawyers in America (2016).
-Many are also recognized as Thompson Reuters’ Super Lawyers (2015) and Thompson Reuters’ Super Lawyers Rising Stars (2015) in their respective jurisdictions.
+Many of our Restructuring Group lawyers have been recognized as leading insolvency lawyers by Chambers USA’s America’s Leading Lawyers for Business (2016) and U.S. News and World Report’s Best Lawyers in America (2017).
+Many are also recognized as Thomson Reuters’ Super Lawyers (2016) and Thomson Reuters’ Super Lawyers Rising Stars (2016) in their respective jurisdictions.

 Schiff Hardin's Restructuring Group has extensive experience representing clients in a wide range of industries involving unique and complex business and legal issues.
 We regularly represent clients in various industries, including energy, food and beverage, healthcare, hospitality, insurance, real estate and construction, retail, and higher education.